valusty/nervecount-napari/README.md

 nervecount-napari
 ===============

 nervecount: napari plugin for segmentation of immunofluorescent images of nerve transverse section for evaluation of morphometric parameters of axons

+This tool processes confocal images stained for Neurofilament Heavy Chain (NfH) —a marker for axons— to extract key morphometric parameters.
+The plugin automates image preprocessing, segmentation, and quantitative analysis, making it a useful tool for neuroanatomical research and axonal morphometry.

+The plugin automates all needed processes, making it a helpful tool for evaluating axonal morphometry.
+Also, the plugin is optimized to run efficiently without the need for high-performance hardware

 ------